VitaDAO/vitadao-global/docs/site-testing-guide.md

       should log you out and all of your user data should be deleted from our backend.
 If you log back in with the same email/wallet, you'll find that all the accounts that were linked are no longer there.
-You'll also notice your user will get a new blockie avatar, as a new user with a new ID will have been created.
+You'll also notice your user might get a different avitar, as a new user with a new ID will have been created.

 ## VITA indexing and service access